 We are one of the largest players in the Finnish log industry with approximately a market share of one fifth and the largest export company on the domestic market.
-Finland is our main target market and accounted for 63% of our total net sales in 2021.
-Our other main market areas are Russia, Central Europe and Japan.
+Finland is our main target market and accounted for 74% of our total net sales in 2022.
+Our other main market areas are Central Europe and Japan.

 The combined net sales of the Finnish log house industry in 2020 was approximately EUR 255 million, of which exports accounted for some EUR 48 million.
 In Finland, the log industry is rather fragmented and competition is tight.
 In addition to Honkarakenne, there is another bigger player on the domestic market next to which there are a few companies with net sales of EUR 10-20 million, as well as a number of smaller log builders.
 Key players in the industry in addition to Honkarakenne include, for example, Kontiotuote, Ollikainen and Honkatalot.
 In addition, traditional house manufacturers are increasingly entering the log construction market.
 In a tight competitive situation on the domestic market, we aim to achieve a higher profitability level than average, using our brand reputation and economies of scale resulting from export growth.

 Honkarakenne's largest export markets are Russia, Japan and Central Europe.
 Our strategy extending to 2024 aims to strengthen Honkarakenne’s position as Finland's largest exporter of wooden buildings to the world.
 We aim to increase exports by focusing on and allocating resources to selected market areas, but international business of project nature is also carried out more extensively.
 There was a turnaround in export development already at the end of the previous strategy period, which gives good preconditions for the current strategy period.